 Sly Cooper: Thieves In Time has this setup for the finale: Carmelita is bound and gagged, in a darkened room aboard the Big Bad's zeppelin with a frigging spotlight shining on her.
 The player knows it's a trap.
 Bentley and even Murray know it's a trap.
 Sly himself knows it's a trap.
 There's about a thousand ways he could go about it, but he just runs right in and promptly gets captured.

 Tomb Raider (2013) has no less than three separate occasions where the player is required to do serious damage to the structural integrity of a location in order to proceed (detonating mines in the Scavenger's Den, tearing down the roof of the Mountain Monastery, and exploding natural gas veins in the Geothermal Caverns).
 Each time other people are killed and Lara barely escapes with her life.
+Every time another character is captured and Lara is hidden and in the perfect position to just shoot the villain with any of her various guns (most of which aren't even optional), a cutscene happens where Lara takes out her bow and is as loud and as incompetent as possible which leads to Lara herself getting captured and/or the other captive getting injured.

 Harry Potter games require some stupid player actions in order to follow the plot of the books.
 E.g., in some versions of the first game, you can't put your invisibility cloak back on after sending Norbert away, since getting caught is essential to the plot of the source material.
+And in the XBOX version, because the invisibility cloak had functionally no effect to begin with; you'd get catched by Mooks anyway.
+This is not exactly helpful when the point is notgetting catched for once.

 At the beginning of God of War 2, Kratos is faced against the Colossus come to life.
 Zeus, who had just shrank him down and took some of his godly power, gives him a sword.
 However, in order to effectively use the sword, you must put all your godly energy into it.
 Gee, what could possibly go wrong?
 What you mean it's a trap?
 And yes, the only way to beat the boss is to put all of your god energy into it.
 (To be fair, it was either "Put all your godly energy into a sword" or get flattened by metal statue that was an Implacable Man and was Nigh Invulnerable.)